WPRuby/new-zealand-post-woocommerce-shipping-method/wp-content/plugins/awesome-support/readme.txt

 = Translations =

-Awesome Support id available in French, Dutch, Hungarian, Italian, Portuguese, Spanish, Swedish, Persian, Dutch and Polish.
+Awesome Support is available in a variety of languages and volunteers and customers are always adding more!

 Do you want to translate Awesome Support in your language?
 [Head over to the POEditor.com Project](https://poeditor.com/join/project/P6HgfPnBt4)!
 Don't see your language?
 Let us know which one you would like and we will add it for you!